How to find the COVID-19 facts in a misinformation pandemic | DW | 02.01.2022

 And no one is immune to confirmation bias.
 "The only thing that helps there is to be one's own devil's advocate," said Roland Imhoff, a social psychologist who does research on the conspiracy mentality.
 That means deliberately taking the opposite view to the one you hold, he said.

-That is why scientific studies or research papers intended for publication in specialist journals have to be subjected to scrutiny by other specialists in the respective field first.
-That is done through peer review.
+That is why scientific studies or research papers intended for publication in specialist journals have to first be subjected to scrutiny by other specialists in the respective field, through peer review.
 Even research results uploaded to preprint platforms are critically examined by the scientific community.

 Though none of these systems is perfect, they increase the probability that errors of method or calculation will be found out.

-"Organized skepticism also means that good studies mention their own limitations right at the end," Dirnagl said.
+"Organized skepticism also means that good studies mention their own limitations right at the end," said Dirnagl.
 For example, the authors might write that the cohort, or the group under examination, was relatively small, that no suitable control group had been possible or that the researchers had been unable to consider certain aspects for whatever reasons.

 Dirnagl said scientific transparency also meant publishing studies in a way that permits other researchers to reproduce the results.
-One swallow does not a summer make, after all.
+One swallow does not make a summer, after all.

 Science is not intent on establishing the truth.
-"It is far easier to reveal a hypothesis as wrong," Dirnagl said.
+"It is far easier to reveal a hypothesis as wrong," said Dirnagl.
 "The assumption that swans are white is valid until the first black swans are sighted."

 If the aim of science were to verify a hypothesis — to prove that an assumption is true — then, to stick with our swans, you would have to view all the swans in the world.
 And it can never be ruled out that those looking for the birds might miss one, even if they were as thorough as could be.